Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Dangerous Designs.md

 The cloaked figures are five [kobold underlings](https://www.dndbeyond.com/monsters/kobold-underling) and [Sken Zabriss](https://www.dndbeyond.com/monsters/sken-zabriss) (see the accompanying [[stat blocks]]).
 They begin at the western edge of map 5.5.
 Having just escaped from prison, Sken has no interest in fighting to the death.
 Instead, she attempts to push past any interlopers to reach the northeast edge of the map and escape the city.
 The kobolds, however, attack anyone they perceive as interfering with their escape, shouting “No witnesses!”
 If two of the kobold underlings are killed or two of the characters drop to 0 hit points, the remaining kobolds and Sken focus on escaping.
 Sken drops a [fog cloud](https://www.dndbeyond.com/spells/fog-cloud) spell behind her, and all the NPCs use the [Dash](https://www.dndbeyond.com/compendium/rules/basic-rules/combat#Dash) action to make their exit.

-If the characters convinced Auby the gnome to guide them through the city, they’ve inadvertently led him into a dangerous fray.
+If the characters convinced Auby the [[Gnomes|gnome]] to guide them through the city, they’ve inadvertently led him into a dangerous fray.
 Enemies attempt to strike him if he gets in their way, and the characters might need to decide between protecting their guide and focusing on the attackers.

 If any kobold underlings are reduced to 0 hit points during the fight, the characters have only 2 rounds to investigate and loot the corpse before the body begins to emit a high-pitched whine.
 If a kobold was reduced to 0 hit points by a critical hit, it explodes immediately (see the Messy End trait in the kobold underling’s stat block).